volunux/student-score-analyzer-api/README.md

 https://github.com/volunux/student-score-analyzer

 #### List of API Route and Definition
-**NOTE:** All Request should have an Accepts and Content-Type header with the value application/json
+**NOTE:** All Request should have an Accepts and Content-Type header with the value application/json and some Also API might take time to respond due to hibernation and idleness.
+API is hosted with Heroku.

 Api Url is **(Student Score Analyzer)[https://desolate-harbor-08314.herokuapp.com/api/v1/]**